Requiem (1999-2006): a Power Metal band from Haapajärvi, Pohjois-Pohjanmaa, Finland.

 he history of Requiem goes back to 1999 in Haapajärvi, Finland.
-Originally as a trio, the founding members of Arto Räisälä (guitar), Matti Auvinen (bass/vocals) and Rami Repola (drums) started as melodic death/power metal band with Neo-Classical vibrations as displayed on their first demo Gods Of War released in late autumn of 1999.
+Originally as a trio, the founding members of Arto Räisälä (guitar), Matti Auvinen (bass/vocals) and Rami Repola (drums) started as melodic death metal/power metal band with neo-classical vibrations as displayed on their first demo Gods Of War released in late autumn of 1999.

 In the beginning of 2000, drummer Rami Repola left the band for personal reasons.
 14-year-old Jari Huttunen replaced him soon after.
 In that period their music was heading into a more technical and melodic direction, so, it was time to get a keyboard-player and a second guitarist.
 Ahti Komu (keyboard) and Teemu Hänninen (guitar) joined Requiem in the winter of 2000.
 With this line-up, Requiem played gigs and in the summer of 2000 recorded their second demo, Into The Night.